GeminiLight/nft-data-scraper/README.md

-# NFT Data Scraper
+# NFT Data Scraper via Rarible API

-We foster a scraper for NFT (Non-fungible token) data based on public Rarible API, where the following data of NFT collections are easily acquired
+We foster a scraper for NFT (Non-fungible token) data based on public and free [Rarible API](https://api.rarible.org/v0.1/doc), where the following data of NFT collections are easily acquired

 - All NFT Collection List `scrape_all_collections`
 - NFT Collection Information `scrape_collection_information`